What is corrective maintenance?

 Let’s use this is an opportunity to do an informal Root Cause Problem Elimination (RCPE).

-What do you see?
+What do you see in the pictures above?
 Let’s say you don’t have a lot of experience with bearings in this application.
-We know that this area is frequently washed down to remove pulp.
+But in this instance, this investigation was at a paper mill and this area is frequently washed down to remove pulp.

 - Corrosion due to water in the oil